 Although 11 of the genes causing HPS have been identified, it is believed that additional genes may remain undiscovered.
 The method for a differential diagnosis remains testing for the platelet defect if gene testing has not been done.
 Once an HPS diagnosis is made, genetic testing is helpful because knowing the gene type can help to predict expected symptoms.

 Platelets are involved in one of the mechanisms that exist within the body to counteract bleeding.
 Platelets are made in the bone marrow and circulate in the bloodstream in large quantities.
-They act directly to plug small leaks in vessels by clumping (aggregating) and obstructing flow, and indirectly by releasing substances that trigger a chain of events that culminates in a clot.
+They act directly to plug small leaks in vessels by clumping (aggregating) and obstructing flow, and indirectly by releasing chemical substances that trigger a chain of events that culminates in a clot.

-Viewing prepared platelets under the electron microscope is the definitive diagnostic test for HPS at this time; however, commercial genetic testing is available in limited cases.
-Since all the genetic variants of HPS have not been identified as of yet, diagnosis through molecular analysis is not comprehensive.
+Viewing prepared platelets under the electron microscope is a definitive diagnostic test for HPS at this time; however, commercial genetic testing is available in limited cases.
+Contact the HPS Network (email@example.com) if more information or assistance is needed.
+(800) 789-9477 or (516) 922-4022